 This series was first published in 2014 for Arizona Dance e-Star, a publication of the Arizona Dance Coalition.
 In this series of articles you’ll learn how to treat low back pain… hip and groin pain… knee and leg pain… and ankle and foot pain.
-In Part 1 I’ll introduce you to this easy-to-learn pain erasing technique, share what really causes muscle pain and what YOU, the dancer, can do about it.
+In Part 3 I’ll discuss how our muscles work, the function of pain, and share my thoughts on ballistic vs static stretching.

 Legs, Wonderful Legs